Photo Credit: Christian Stoinev

 A crowd favorite is when Christian balances on one hand from a podium while Scooby sits on his back.

-The first large-scale exposure Christian received for his talent occurred on Season Two of America’s Got Talent.
+The first large-scale exposure Christian and Scooby received for their talent occurred on Season Two of America’s Got Talent.
 Unfortunately, he was eliminated in the Las Vegas round that year.
 He made it to the finals in Season Nine before being voted off the show. []

 Christian and Scooby put on about six minutes of showstopping fun if you see their entire act.

-Together, the two have appeared on shows like I Can Do That on NBC and Season 11 of Britain’s Got Talent.
+Together, Christian and Scooby have appeared on shows like I Can Do That on NBC and Season 11 of Britain’s Got Talent.
 They were on The Gong Show in 2018, winning their episode with a combined score of 28 from the judges.

 In 2020, Christian and Scooby competed on Unleashed, a pet competition on Nickelodeon.
 They were able to win that episode.

-Christian is the act that has placed the highest on America’s Got Talent after returning from a previous season.
+Christian and Scooby the act that has placed the highest on America’s Got Talent after returning from a previous season.

 Christian is now performing with another dog named Percy, but the act is still called Christian and Scooby.
-The pup who helped to start this journey has retired from showbusiness.
+The pup who helped to start this journey has retired from showbusiness; but Christian and Scooby lives on.

 Percy will turn nine this year.
 “It is such a treat to perform with him,” Christian told People in 2018.
 “He loves it, and a lot of the tricks that we’ve developed, like when he walks on a basketball, he actually just gave me the idea by playing around.” []